Asia wary of US inflation, Bitcoin tries to stabilize | ExBulletin

 Asia wary of US inflation, Bitcoin tries to stabilize

-SYDNEY (Reuters) – Asian stocks started cautiously on Monday as investors waited for major U.S. inflation readings for advice on monetary policy, as Bitcoin tried to stabilize after being hammered at the news of China’s crackdown on mining and the cryptocurrency trade.
+Asian stocks started cautiously on Monday as investors waited for key U.S. inflation readings for advice on monetary policy, as Bitcoin tried to stabilize after being hammered on news of China’s crackdown on it. mining and cryptocurrency trading.

-FILE PHOTO: A man is reflected on a stock quote board in Tokyo, Japan February 26, 2021.
-REUTERS / Kim Kyung-Hoon

 Nasdaq futures were flat and S&P 500 futures strengthened 0.2%.
 EUROSTOXX 50 futures and FTSE futures rose 0.1%.